biblibre/koha-plugin-users-with-permissions/README.md

-# Koha plugin to list users by there permissions
+# Koha plugin to list users with permissions

 ## Presentation

-Display permissions and sub-permissions with users having it.
+Display user with permissions and/or sub-permissions.

 ## Packaging